Trees in Camden FAQ

 Who can undertake pruning and tree removal?

-Council requires all tree removal and pruning works to be undertaken by a qualified arborist holding a minimum AQF Level 3 Certificate in Arboriculture to ensure that all relevant Australian standards are met.
-It’s also a good idea to get more than one quote and check that they are provided on company letterhead with an ABN number.
+Council requires all tree removal and pruning works to be undertaken by a qualified arborist holding a minimum AQF Level 3 Certificate in Arboriculture.
+Council recommends you obtain more than one quote and check that they are provided on company letterhead with an ABN number.

 The trees are dropping debris into my property, what can I do?

 As a property owner, it is expected that some degree of house or exterior ground maintenance is required to retain surrounding trees.
 This is supported by the NSW Land and Environment Court with judgements that acknowledge that trees drop leaves, bark, sticks, flowers, fruit and sap as part of the natural cycle of life.
-On its own, this does not provide a basis for intervention with an urban tree.
+On its own, this does not provide a basis for intervention with an urban tree and the benefits that trees provide outweigh the minor inconvenience of regular property maintenance.

 The trees are close to my house, can I remove them?